AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     end Lists;

-This example is correct, but it cannot be verified with GNATprove.
-As ``Goes_To`` itself has no postcondition, nothing is known about its result.
+This example is correct, but can't be verified by GNATprove.
+This is because ``Goes_To`` itself has no postcondition, so nothing is known about its result.

 Example #2